kev-nat/Fraudvestigate/README.md

 3. **Master Router:** An intelligent classifier that directs user queries to the correct tool.

-The system uses **PostgreSQL** database for structured transaction data and **ChromaDB** for vector storage, orchestrated via a Streamlit UI.
+The system uses **PostgreSQL** database for structured transaction data and **ChromaDB** for vector storage, orchestrated via Streamlit.

 --------